viklund/FEGA-onboarding/README.md

 ## Where do I start?

 - Involved in **governance or legal aspects** of establishing a Federated EGA node?
-Start [here](#governance-and-legal-aspects-of-establishing-a-node)!
+Start [here](./docs/topics/governance-legal#readme)!
   - For data protection officers, data stewards, policy makers, strategic decision makers, etc.
 - Involved in **technical or operational aspects** of establishing a Federated EGA node?
-Start [here](#technical-and-operational-aspects-of-establishing-a-node)!
+Start [here](./docs/topics/technical-operational#readme)!
   - For software developers and engineers, bioinformaticians, support officers, etc.
 - Involved in **data and metadata standards** for establishing a Federated EGA node?
-Start [here](#data-and-metadata-standards-for-establishing-a-node)!
+Start [here](./docs/topics/data-metadata-standards#readme)!
   - For bioinformaticians, data stewards, support officers, etc.
 - Involved in **outreach or training aspects** of establishing a Federated EGA node?
-Start [here](#outreach-and-training-aspects-of-establishing-a-node)!
+Start [here](./docs/topics/outreach-training#readme)!
   - For data stewards, support officers, outreach/communications officers, training organisers, etc.

 ## What does the journey look like?

-Based on our experience, governance and legal development of a node usually happens in parallel with technical and operational development, followed by development of user-facing components once a node is minimally operating.
+Based on current experiences, governance and legal development of a node usually happens in parallel with technical and operational development.
 You may find your path differs slightly for a variety of reasons - that's ok!

 One typical path for becoming a full Federated EGA member: